Find Trade Colleges

 Fort Lauderdale, FL

-Broward College landed the #8 spot in the 2023 rankings for the best value associate degree allied health professions programs.
-Located in the medium-sized city of Fort Lauderdale, BC is a public school with a fairly large student population.
+Broward College did quite well in this year’s ranking of the best places for allied health professions students to get a associate degree.
+It came in at #8 on the list.
+Located in the city of Fort Lauderdale, BC is a public school with a fairly large student population.

 BC undergraduate students pay an average of $2,830 in in-state tuition and fees each year.
-Allied Health majors at BC take out an average of $14,230 in student loans while working on their Associate Degree.
+The average amount in student loans that allied health majors at BC take out while working on their Associate Degree is $10,202.

 #9